Skip to main content

 In the Housekeeping section information about the Housekeeping Runs and creating Housekeeping Runs is available.
 See the Housekeeping How-To for a complete discussion of this task.

-In the Utilities section, there are different items available that can be explored and controlled by the user.
+In the Platform section, there are different items available that can be explored and controlled by the user.

 These items are: